andrew/ultimate-awesome/README.md

 - [awesome-vue-zh](https://github.com/chinanf-boy/awesome-vue-zh) - 🇨🇳翻译: <awesome-vue> vue.js 惊喜派对🎉 ❤️ 校对 🀄️.
 - [ranger-awesome](https://github.com/cibinmathew/ranger-awesome) - Awesome list of ranger tools.
 - [fucking-awesome-ai-tools](https://github.com/correia-jpv/fucking-awesome-ai-tools) - A curated list of Artificial Intelligence Top Tools.
 With repository stars⭐ and forks🍴.
-- [fucking-Awesome-Design-Tools](https://github.com/Correia-jpv/fucking-Awesome-Design-Tools) - The best design tools and plugins for everything.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-web-security](https://github.com/Correia-jpv/fucking-awesome-web-security) - 🐶 A curated list of Web Security materials and resources.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-zsh-plugins](https://github.com/Correia-jpv/fucking-awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, themes and tutorials.
 With repository stars⭐ and forks🍴.
 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
+- [awesome-ai-coding](https://github.com/dalisoft/awesome-ai-coding) - List of AI-powered code editor and IDE's sorted by minimal price.
 - [awesome-articles](https://github.com/daveads/awesome-articles) - List of awesome-articles .
 - [awesome-replicate](https://github.com/deepfates/awesome-replicate) - A curated list of tools, guides and resources for the Replicate AI model platform.
 - [awesome-datafusion](https://github.com/edmondop/awesome-datafusion) - A collection of resources about DataFusion.